Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

 \subsection{Improving the direction estimation}

 The original KFAC algorithm was developed for supervised learning problems with standard feed-forward NNs.
 In the case of a reinforcement learning problem like VMC, the theoretical motivation for using the FIM is lost.
-This prompted the changes discussed in the previous subsection.
+This prompted the changes in the rescaling phase of the optimiser, as discussed in the previous subsection.
 In this subsection, we further argue that using an NQS architecture additionally breaks the original rationale motivating the Kronecker factorisation, which lies at the heart of the KFAC algorithm~\cite{martens2015optimizing}.

 As mentioned in section~\ref{sec:KFAC_algorithm}, the direction of the update in the parameters $\delta^{\text{KFAC}}_n$ is obtained based on two approximations of the complete FIM: (i) the FIM is assumed to be block-diagonal in the layers and (ii) each block is further approximated by exchanging the Kronecker product and the statistical average, thus replacing Eq.~\eqref{eq:fisher_block} by Eq.~\eqref{eq:KFAC-approximation}.
 The latter approximation is discussed at length in the original derivation of KFAC in Ref.~\cite{martens2015optimizing}.
 The validity of Eq.~\eqref{eq:fisher_block}, however, is unclear.
-The chain rule used to derive it relies on the specific NN type and architecture.
-In the case of a standard feed-forward NN, considered in Ref.~\cite{martens2015optimizing}, Eq.~\eqref{eq:fisher_block} does obviously hold.
-Equation~\eqref{eq:fisher_block} however breaks down in the case of convolution layers and the original KFAC algorithm was adapted accordingly in Ref.~\cite{grosse2016kronecker}.
+The chain rule used to derive it relies on the specific NN architecture.
+In the case of a standard feed-forward NN, Eq.~\eqref{eq:fisher_block} does hold.
+However, it breaks down for other types of NN.
+For example, this is the case for convolution layers where the original KFAC algorithm had to be adapted~\cite{grosse2016kronecker}.